 Where a Copyright Notice is Located on Your Site

 If you look down in the footer area of just about any website, you will see some form of copyright notice info.
-It may read ©1999-2018 or Copyright 2018 or similar.
-Regardless of the format, it’s there.
+It may read ©1999-2019 or Copyright 2019 or similar.
+Regardless of the format, it’s more than likely there.

-Savvy businesses recognize the importance of this little item on their website.
-They want to ensure customers know the information pertaining to their products or services is current.
-And keeping your notice updated can reflect just that!
+Savvy businesses and organizations recognize the importance of this little item on their website.
+They want to ensure customers know that the information pertaining to their products or services is up-to-date.

 Copyright Update as Part of Website Maintenance